codyhouse/codyhouse-framework/README.md

 # CodyHouse's Framework
-The CodyHouse's framework is a system of SCSS globals representing the base upon which you can build the style of your web project.
+A solid system of SCSS globals to build responsive and accessible web projects.

 [Explore the documentation on codyhouse.co](https://codyhouse.co/ds/get-started)